 Paging—Display one bookmark slide at a time.

-- Auto play—Automatically navigate between bookmarks after a predetermined time that you specify.
+- Auto play—Automatically navigate between bookmarks after a predetermined interval time that you specify in seconds.
+You can also turn off looping so the widget doesn't continually navigate between bookmarks.

 - Transition—Animate the bookmark slides as users navigate through them.
 Click the Preview button to see the selected transition in action.